Automated Image Clipping and Cropping for Python Remote Sensing Pipelines

 raster_bbox = box(*raster_bounds)

-if intersected.empty:
+if overlapping.empty:

-return intersected
+return overlapping

-3. Memory-Efficient Masking and Extraction
+Step 3: Memory-Efficient Masking and Extraction

 import numpy as np